handmadecode/quill/README.md

     <rule-violation-filter files=".*Test.*\.java"/>

 ## JDepend Additions Plugin

 The JDepend Additions plugin applies the standard Gradle plugin `jdepend` to the project and configures the corresponding project extension and tasks with some defaults and additions.
+It also replaces the `jdepend` configuration's dependency on the standard JDepend distribution with a dependency on the [guru-nidi](https://github.com/nidi3/jdepend) fork.

 ### Usage

     apply plugin: 'org.myire.quill.jdepend'

+### Configuration dependencies

+The latest version of the JDepend tool is 2.9.1, which was released in 2005.
+This version does not recognize the Java 8 class format, and it omits classes with Java 8 specific constructs (e.g. method handles) from the analysis.

+To support dependency analysis of Java 8 code, the plugin uses the [guru-nidi](https://github.com/nidi3/jdepend) fork of JDepend rather than the standard distribution.
+This is done by replacing the `jdepend` configuration's dependency on the `jdepend:jdepend` artifact with a dependency on the `guru.nidi:jdepend` artifact.
+The version of the `guru.nidi:jdepend` artifact is specified through the extension property `guruNidiVersion` (see below).

+This replacement of the standard JDepend library can be disabled by setting the `guruNidiVersion` property to null.

 ### Default values